by Sarah Young

 We are excited to announce that we are the first supplier in New Zealand to be approved by the Department of Internal Affairs on the New Zealand Marketplace for Web Accessibility.

-The Marketplace is an online market that makes it easy for agencies to view and communicate with innovative digital products and services.
+The Marketplace is an online market that makes it easy for agencies to view innovative digital products and services and communicate with their vendors.

 For a vendor to qualify for Web Accessibility, it must prove its proficiency in applying and providing solutions for accessibility according to the NZ Government Standards Act.
 Catalyst IT is currently